by Randy Zajac

-It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded in, after it was cured, with no pilot hole.
-I confidently said that it would not work well and in most cases cause a fracture in the epoxy.
-Just for fun, I went out in the shop and tried it because even though every tech advisor agreed it wouldn’t work, nobody had ever actually done it.
+It all started when I got a tech call from somebody asking if WEST SYSTEM® 105/206 would accept a nail pounded into it, after it was cured, with no pilot hole.
+I confidently said that it would not work well and in most cases, it would fracture the epoxy.
+Just for fun, I went out in the shop and tried it because even though we all pretty much agreed it wouldn’t work, nobody had ever actually done it.
 Well, we were right—the nail caused a “brittle” failure.

-Not only did these tests provide valuable data on the toughness, flexibility, and impact resistance of G/flex Epoxy, they gave us a great visual demonstration of what toughness is.
+Not only did these tests provide valuable data on the G/flex toughness, flexibility, and impact resistance, they gave us a great visual demonstration of what toughness is.